ericsonga/APCSAReview/_sources/Unit8-2DArray/pictureLabA6.rst

     :autograde: unittest
     :datafile: pictureClasses2.jar,  redMotorcycle.jpg,  caterpillar.jpg, beach2.jpg, puppy.jpg

     Picture Lab A6 Mirroring: Write the method mirrorHorizontalBotToTop that mirrors the picture around a mirror placed horizontally from bottom to top.
 Hint: you can copy the body of mirrorHorizontal and only change one line to accomplish this.
+Change the top pixel to the bottom pixel instead of the other way around.
     ~~~~
     import java.awt.*;
     import java.awt.font.*;